 Home Care: What Can You Do?

 You need to practice good oral hygiene habits to treat what causes gum pockets.
-This includes
+Home remedies for gingivitis treatment include:

 - Brush your teeth twice daily with a soft toothbrush.

 - Use fluoride toothpaste for about two minutes.